CS261S2021/assignment3/README.md

 In this assignment, your work will be limited to the files `list_reverse.c`, `queue_from_stacks.c`, and `stack_from_queues.c`, where you will implement the functions described below.
 In addition to the descriptions below, there is thorough documentation in these files describing how each function should behave.
+I believe you can upload all three files in one upload to Gradescope, or you could zip them (without an enclosing folder) and that should unzip and upload them as well.

 ## 1. Implement a function to reverse a linked list in place